SarahLKatz/skatz-axion-challenge/README.md

 ### Component Structure

 - The page-level code lives in `App.tsx`.
 Individual components imported by this page live in the `components` folder.
-- I decided to separate the input form into its own component, even though it is very small, because it is its own distinct unit.
-Form state is managed inside the form, and a state-setter function is passed as a prop to allow the API response to update the data in the parent component.
+- FORM INFO!
 - Basic building block components (buttons, tables, etc) are imported from Material UI

 ### Technical Challenges

 - One of the biggest challenges I had was setting up vitest correctly.
 While I've worked with vitest before, there is a lot of configuration needed to get it working correctly, and I ran into some trouble there.
-Using any other test runner would have been a
+This would have been a similar issue with any test runner, so I didn't think the trouble was worth changing the test runner.
+- FORM LIBRARY

 ## Next Steps - ADD (future features)

+- ADDITIONAL TESTS (SEE)
+- BETTER STYLING

 ## Time Log

 - 10/29: 15 minutes - setup and planning
 - 10/29: 50 minutes work
 - 10/30: 55 minutes work
+- 10/31: 75 minutes work

 ## DELETE LATER - SLK TO-DO

-NEXT: fix api call (add check for username, fix for orgs), pagination
+NEXT: Hoist filters to parent, pagination, fix readme

 - Create a form :white_check_mark:
   - Inputs: username/org :white_check_mark: